-When defining the health criteria for a metric, you can visualize how your (segmented) accounts would distribute based on a given criteria.
+When defining the health criteria for a metric, you can visualize how your (segmented) accounts would distribute based on a given criterion.

 The left chart shows you the number of accounts that fall into each health band.

-The right chart shows you how the calculated value (based on the defined criteria) of that metric (x-axis) distributes across all the accounts and where the cutoff line is for each health band.
+The right chart shows you how the calculated value (based on the defined criteria) of that metric (x-axis) distributes across all the accounts, how a particular calculated value puts an account at a percentile ranking (across other accounts) and where the cutoff line is for each health band.

 In the example above, a data point of (1.5, 80) means that the account had a 50% increase in this metric and that would rank an account at 80 percentile across all the accounts.
 In other words, about 80% of the accounts had less than 50% increase in the value of this metric.
 A range of roughly 0.9 (10% decrease) to 1.5 (50% increase) will put an account in the yellow band.